SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/README.md

 function is to process user prompts by leveraging a modular and extensible **node-based workflow engine**.

 The architecture is centered on the **`$ExecutionContext$`** object.
-This data structure encapsulates all runtime information for a single operational step—including the full conversation history, the current node's configuration, and outputs from previous nodes.
+This data structure encapsulates all runtime information for a single operational step -- including the full conversation history, the current node's configuration, and outputs from previous nodes.
 The core engine creates a new `ExecutionContext` for each node in a workflow and passes it as the sole argument to a specialized **Node Handler**.